 |Sales quotas exploit convenience store workers

-Convenience stores are handy when we need somewhere to pop into if we have forgotten to buy something.
+Convenience stores are handy to pop into 24 hours a day.
 They also provide part-time jobs for thousands of people.
-A new report from Japan suggests that some stores are not so convenient for their workers.
-Japan's national broadcaster NHK says many part-time workers are given unrealistic sales quotas.
-Labor rights experts want stores to stop what they call an exploitative practice.
-There are reports of workers having hundreds of dollars deducted from salaries and having to buy unsold stock for not meeting their quotas.
+A new report suggests that some stores are not so convenient for their part-time workers.
+Japan's national broadcaster NHK says workers are given unrealistic sales quotas.
+Labor rights experts say this exploits workers.
+Some workers get hundreds of dollars deducted from their salary and have to buy unsold stock for not meeting their quota.

-An expert on Japanese labor law said deducting money from salaries for unmet quotas was against the law.
-He questioned why so many part-timers felt they had to buy unsold stock.
-He suggested it was because of pressure from stores.
-The expert asked the bosses of convenience stores to tackle this problem so that part-timers are not exploited.
+An expert on Japanese labor law said deducting salaries for unmet quotas was illegal.
+He asked why so many part-timers felt they had to buy unsold stock.
+He suggested stores pressured workers to do this.
+The expert asked convenience stores to make sure part-timers were not exploited.
 One worker said he was "drowning in quotas".
-Another said that he can lose up to 30% of his monthly salary.
-The biggest losses come with quotas for unsold seasonal items like Valentines goods and special sushi rolls.
+Another said that he once lost 30% of his monthly salary.
+The biggest losses are for quotas for unsold seasonal items.